CompTIA A+ Certified Technician Preparation

 Students may enter the CompTIA A+ Certified Technician Preparation program any semester.
-A full-time student can complete this program in 1 semester.
+A full-time student can complete this program in 2 semesters.
 To graduate, students must earn a minimum of 18 semester credit hours.

-Individuals wanting to enroll in the CompTIA A+ Certified Technician Preparation certificate program must be able to work in an office setting, type and produce business documents, be a fast and accurate typist, show initiative, work with people, work as a team member, multi-task, display a professional appearance, work with computers and computer application software, and have a strong work ethic.
+Individuals wanting to enroll in the CompTIA A+ Certified Technician Preparation certificate program must be able to work in an office setting, show initiative, work with people, work as a team member, multi-task, display a professional appearance, work with computers and computer application software, troubleshoot, and have a strong work ethic.

 - North Campus (Sandersville)

 Tuition & Fees: $2,462.00

 (Costs are estimated and are subject to change.)

 The HOPE Career Grant, formerly known as the Strategic Industries Workforce Development Grant, is available to HOPE Grant-qualified students who enroll in select majors specifically aligned with one of 12 industries in which there are more jobs available in Georgia than there are skilled workers to fill them.

 To qualify, an OFTC student must be fully admitted to the college, enrolled in one of the approved programs and receiving the HOPE Grant for the same term.
 The amount of the HOPE Career Grant award is a fixed amount for each term of enrollment:

 - 9 or more credit hours – $500/semester